icelab/babushka-deps/README.md

 * [PhantomJS](http://phantomjs.org) headless web browser, for web app integration testing
 * [Raygun](https://github.com/carbonfive/raygun) for generating new appss
 * Plus various helpful Unix utilities, including `watch(1)`

-## Enable development for particular Icelab projects

-As part of this set up, a (private) "projects" Babushka source is installed in `~/.babushka/sources/projects`.
-This source contains deps to check out various Icelab projects.

-To see the available projects, run `babushka list projects` and look for the names under the "# projects (remote)" heading.

-To activate the development environment for any one of our projects, run `babushka projects:<project_name>`, replacing the name with anything you saw in the `babushka list` output.

-Activating the development environment for a project does the following:

-1. Checks the project out into `~/src/<project_name>`
-2. If specified, the project's own Babushka dep is run, making whatever changes are necessary to enable development on the project.
-This dep will be available in the `babushka-deps/` directory at the top-level of the project's codebase.

 ## Customize your environment with Babushka